Complete Guide to Hybrid Inverters 2025

 • Ideal solution for a small house (80-120 m²)

-• Autonomy in the event of a power cut: around 8-12 hours (depending on consumption)
+• Autonomy in the event of a power cut: approximately 8-12 hours (depending on consumption)

 • Estimated return on investment: 7-9 years (depending on region and consumption)